Poorvi-Naveen/SafeLens/README.md

 ```

 ## Testing the Project
-- In the launched Chrome window, visit a tracker-heavy site (e.g., economictimes.indiatimes.com or skribbl.io).
+- In the Chrome window that gets launched, visit any tracker-heavy site (e.g., economictimes.indiatimes.com or skribbl.io).
-- Look at the Page: You will see a small SafeLens Shield icon in the top right showing a Risk Score.
+- Take a look at the page: You must see a small SafeLens Shield icon in the top right showing a Risk Score.
-- Look at the Bottom Right: If threats are found, a "SafeLens Alert" card will pop up.
+- Spot the Bottom Right: If threats were found, a "SafeLens Alert" card will pop up.
-- Look at Terminal 2 (Proxy): You will see logs like:
+- Look at Terminal 2 (Proxy): You must see logs similar to:
 ```bash
 SAFELENS AGENT INTERVENTION
 Action: Poisoned Parameter 'user_id'